learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed a bug that previously allowed non-admins to access 'manage' QSD pages
 - Fixed text wrapping in the webapp
 - Fixed the caching of the catalog and dashboard when scheduling classes and running the class lottery
+- Fixed teacher userview links on the dashboard
+- Fixed errors that occured when attempting to send emails with weird characters
+- Fixed the completion certificate printable for when a user's name had weird characters

 Development changes
 ===================